 Whether you extend your return or not, your tax payment is due to the IRS by April 15.
 So, why consider an extension?
-If you’re late without an extension, you’ll owe the full payment as well as interest.
-By choosing to extend, you can avoid penalties and interest rates.
+If you’re late without an extension, you’ll owe the full payment, in addition to interest.
+However, if you choose to extend, you can avoid penalties and interest rates.

-Taxes can feel overwhelming, but you don’t have to go it alone!
+Taxes can feel overwhelming, but you don’t have to do it alone!
 Acuity offers plenty of resources to simplify your to-do list and set your small business up for success.
-Plus we partner with the best small business tax software companies out there.
+Plus, we partner with the best small business tax software companies out there.

 Even if you’re not as organized as you’d like to be, you can still make the most of your tax return.
-We’re here to help you with bookkeeping cleanup, so you don’t have to worry about details from your invoices and statements getting lost in the shuffle.
+We’re here to help you with bookkeeping cleanup.
+That way, you don’t have to worry about details from your invoices or statements getting lost in the shuffle.

 Tactical Bookkeeping Support

-It can be difficult to keep up with any new tax laws for small business.
+It can be difficult to keep up with any new tax laws for small businesses.
 We’re here to keep you informed and help you stay compliant.

 Our bookkeeping services and our tax services are connected, so you can be sure that everything is running smoothly.
-Pairing these services improves tax estimated payments and systematically tackles tax planning strategies to make sure they flow through your personal tax return — so you can maximize your tax savings.
+Pairing these services improves tax estimates and implements tax planning strategies to ensure they flow through your personal tax return, maximizing your tax savings.

-Work with an expert to make sure you’re ready for success.
-Our dedicated controllers are here to help you build accurate budgets, streamline workflow processes, and address complex accounting issues like deferred revenue and GAAP-based accounting.
+Work with an expert so that you’re ready for success.
+Our dedicated controllers are here to help you build accurate budgets, streamline workflow processes, and address complex accounting issues, such as deferred revenue and GAAP-based accounting.

 Our chief financial officers are experienced leaders who know how to manage mergers, acquisitions, funding challenges, and more.
-By working with an Acuity CFO, you can be confident that you’re making sound decisions for your business’s future.
+By working with an Acuity CFO, you can have the confidence that you’re making sound decisions for your business’s future.

-Choosing the right services for your business saves you time, money, and energy (something that’s much better focused on your passions).
-We offer a handful of options, ranging from quarterly services to daily services.
+Choosing the right services for your business saves you time, money, and energy – things that are much better focused on your passions.
+We offer a handful of options, ranging from quarterly to daily services.
 Every business is different, so take a moment to see what’s best for you.